Can You Back Out Of A House Offer? How To Formally Withdraw

 Home Buying - 4-minute read

-Home buyers sometimes confuse contingent vs. pending status.
-Learn the difference between pending and contingent and what the two terms mean for home buying.
+Home buyers sometimes confuse contingent versus pending.
+Learn the difference between pending and contingent and what the two statuses mean in real estate.